- 4-hour rush available for Thai National ID Card

 Using your Cantonese document abroad

-First-pass acceptance by the destination Cantonese authority is the metric we optimise the whole pipeline against, and it is the metric we hit on the overwhelming majority of files.
+By the time your file has passed through every gate of this pipeline, the destination Cantonese counter is being handed exactly the format their internal checklists expect.
 If the receiving office requests an additional step — for example a sworn translator's signature notarised in the destination country, or a translation re-done into a regional dialect — we provide a follow-up service from our partner network of overseas counsel.

 - Long-term archiving — your translated and legalised file is archived for 7 years; request a fresh certified copy at any time without re-paying for translation.